 Walter Newell was created by Roy Thomas and Bill Everett and first appeared in Tales to Astonish #95.
-His first appearance as Stingway was two years later in Sub-Mariner #19 again by Thomas with Marie Severin.
+His first appearance as Stingray was two years later in Sub-Mariner Issue 19 again by Thomas with Marie Severin.

 Walter Newell and Stingray were first introduced as supporting characters in Sub-Mariner's comics.
 He made sporadic guest appearances in books such as Hulk and Defenders.
 His first major role independent from Sub-Mariner was in the Serpent Crown Affair storyline where he teamed up with Thing and Scarlet Witch.
 Stingray continued to make guest appearances until he became an associate and honorary member of the Avengers by offering them his artificial island as a base.
 Stingray's membership with the team eventually ended following the destruction of his island, although he returned to aid them in times of need.
 Stingray continues to make infrequent guest appearances aiding the Avengers and Defenders from time to time.

 When Iron Man went on a crusade to destroy every piece of armor he believed was based on Stark Industries designs, he targeted Stingray (who had only recently joined with the Avengers).
 Iron Man attacked the hero unprovoked and proceeded to assault him as Stingray attempted to flee.
 Upon rendering him unconscious, Iron Man attempted to destroy his armor and found out it actually wasn't based on his own designs at all.
 Iron Man was subsequently fired from the Avengers for his conduct and Stingray returned to the team.

 Acts of Vengeance